England’s potential route to Euro 2020 glory

 By PA Staff

-Their ‘reward’ for winning Group D is a last-16 tie against the runners-up from the so-called ‘group of death’ (Group F) that features France, Germany, Portugal and Hungary.

-As things stand that would be Germany but numerous permutations are possible with just three points separating the four teams heading into the final group games.
+England’s potential opponents changed several times on a roller-coaster night, with games against France or ‘group of death’ rivals Germany, Portugal and Hungary all on the cards before both Group F deciders ended in 2-2 draws.

+Germany twice came from behind against Hungary, with substitute Leon Goretzka’s 84th-minute equaliser booking their Wembley date.

-World champions France face holders Portugal while Germany take on Hungary on Wednesday evening.
+World champions France will play Switzerland on Monday and Portugal will take on Belgium on Sunday.

-What England do know for certain is that they will at least have home advantage for their next game and that it will be played next Tuesday.

-Wembley is hosting two last-16 games and, by topping their group, Gareth Southgate’s men booked their place in one of them.
+Should England finally get one over old foe Germany at a major tournament for the first time since 1966 they will head to Rome for a quarter-final tie the following Saturday against either Sweden or the Ukraine.

 Get the best features, fun and footballing frolics straight to your inbox every week.